SamX23/samx23/README.md

 </h3>

-Sami Kalammallah, a passionate self-taught programmer, able to fullstack using javascript.
-Loving Front-end using modern stack such as MERN and other React stack.
-He is a Javascript guy and do not want to touch PHP, always write code using ES6 or so, clean code, Eslint and Prettier are his best friend.
+He is a passionate self-taught programmer, currently focus as a software engineer on Mazecare and do the Front-end side using modern stack.

 ### My Freakin Streak 🔥🔥🔥